Alpine skiing-Dominant Shiffrin strikes gold, ends medal drought

 The gold was Shiffrin's career third Olympic title, adding to the slalom title she won in 2014 and the giant slalom gold from Pyeongchang in 2018, where she also took a combined silver.

-It was also the second gold for the U.S. women's Alpine ski team in Cortina after Breezy Johnson's downhill success.
+Shiffrin is the first female U.S. Alpine skier to win three golds and Wednesday's was also the second for the team in Cortina after Breezy Johnson's downhill success.

 Germany's Lena Duerr was the sole skier to come within a second of her time in the first run but her hopes evaporated in a flash after she straddled the first gate out of the hut on the second run.